스킴

 \(\Spec \frac{\mathbb{K}[\x,\y]}{(\x(\x-1))}\).

-That this is not connected can be seen by verifying that it can be written as a disjoint union of two subschemes \(\Spec \mathbb{K}[\x,\y]/(\x)\) and \(\Spec \mathbb{K}[\x,\y]/(\x-1)\).
+That this is not connected follows from the observation that it can be written as a disjoint union of the two subschemes \(\Spec \mathbb{K}[\x,\y]/(\x)\) and \(\Spec \mathbb{K}[\x,\y]/(\x-1)\).

 \(Z(\x\y)=\Spec \frac{\mathbb{K}[\x,\y]}{(\x\y)}\),